jaalsh/java-maze-algorithms/README.md

 Main method is located in main/Maze.java and can be ran using an IDE or from the [command line.](http://www.skylit.com/javamethods/faqs/javaindos.html)

+*If running on a small resolution you may need to comment out or remove lines 95 and 96 in main/Maze.java which set the row count for the drop down menus.*

 ## Generation Algorithms

 * Aldous-Broder